 Consultation on how we regulate, inspect and rate services

-This consultation closed on 4 June 2014.
+We stopped collecting responses for this consultation on 4 June 2014.

 - what we look at on an inspection.

 - how we judge what 'good' care looks like.

 - how we rate care services to help you judge and choose care if you want to.

 - how we use information to help us decide when and where we inspect.

 - introducing new ways to inspect services, with Chief Inspectors and more specialist teams that include members of the public.